COVID-19 Response by our Downtown Businesses:

 Looking for a great place to eat?
 A little nightlife?
 Some retail therapy?
 You’re sure to find what you’re looking for in Downtown Sterling, Illinois.

-Grab a latte at Air Play Sports, a last minute birthday gift at SBM, catch a movie at the Sterling Theater, get pampered at Merle Norman, or just enjoy the history of the architecture and the stories behind the murals throughout the downtown.
+Grab a latte at Air Play Espresso & Bakery, spruce up your wardrobe at UOI Boutique, catch a movie at the Sterling Theater, get pampered at Merle Norman, or just enjoy the history of the architecture and the stories behind the murals throughout the downtown.
 There is something for everyone.
 Explore!
 Enjoy!

 Originally organized in 1999, Sterling Main Street became the dream of a dedicated small group of Sterling, Illinois business owners and community leaders.
 Working for many years to bring the Main Street® Program to Sterling, their hard work and vision was finally rewarded when they received official accreditation from the Illinois Main Street Program in March of 2009.